 With easy access to ski slopes and tubing parks as well as hiking, museums and parks, Hood River lures families from throughout the Pacific Northwest seeking Winter and Spring Break adventures.
-Here are six great ways to spend your winter or spring family vacation in Hood River:
+Here are several great ways to spend your winter or spring family vacation in Hood River:

 Let your kids loose at Waterfront Park, then grab lunch at one of the many new restaurants.
 Or meander in and out of the many great shops downtown, where there’s something for everyone in the family.
-Pop in for a movie and Pizza at Andrew’s.

 Go for a scenic hike.

 Just 20 minutes west of downtown Hood River, the Gorge 400 Trail starting ay Wyeth Campground is a low-elevation hike that passes numerous rock gardens and waterfalls and offers views of the Columbia River.
 It’s 4 miles to the junction with the Herman Creek Trail.
 Friends of the Columbia Gorge offers many additional hike suggestions.
 Or experience the wildflower on Mosier Plateau March-May.

 Bike or hike the spectacular and kid-friendly Twin Tunnels, on the Historic Columbia River Highway.

 Starting at the Mark O. Hatfield West Trailhead, this 5-mile trail section (closed to vehicles) features amazing views of the Columbia River and two tunnels.
 It ends near the small town of Mosier.
 2016 marks the 100th anniversary of the iconic Historic Columbia River Highway, America’s first “King of Roads.”